ejschulte/hpe-esxi-builder/README.md

 ### Setting up your environment

 **Windows**
-1. Install python
+1. Install Python
-2. Install python packages
+2. Install Python packages
     - `pip install six psutil lxml pyopenssl`
 3. Install VCF.PowerCLI
-    - Launch PowerShell as Administrator and execute `install-module VCF.PowerCLI`
+	- Launch PowerShell as Administrator and execute `Install-Module VCF.PowerCLI`
-4. Find the path to your python executable
+4. Find the path to your Python executable
     - Launch cmd.exe and execute the command `where python`
 5. Set the PythonPath for VCF.PowerCLI
-    -  `Set-PowerCliConfiguration -PythonPath c:\path\to\python -Scope User`
+	- `Set-PowerCLIConfiguration -PythonPath c:\path\to\python -Scope User`
 6. Verify PythonPath by executing
-    - `Get-PowerCLIConfiguration | Select-Object -property PythonPath`
+	- `Get-PowerCLIConfiguration | Select-Object -Property PythonPath`
 7. Download the VMware depot file and Synergy SPP ISO from the appropriate sources.

 **Linux**